Who We Are

 Valerie Rachelle

-Valerie is currently the Artistic Director of the Oregon Cabaret Theatre in Ashland, OR and has worked at theaters around the country including: Oregon Shakespeare Festival, Utah Shakespeare Festival, Syracuse Opera, Fresno Grand Opera, Sierra Repertory Theatre, PCPA Theaterfest, among many others.
+Valerie has worked at theaters around the country including: Oregon Shakespeare Festival, Utah Shakespeare Festival, New York University, Syracuse Opera, Fresno Grand Opera, Sierra Repertory Theatre, PCPA Theaterfest, Glendale Center Theater, Performance Riverside, Lucid By Proxy, Oregon Cabaret Theater, Utah Festival Opera and Musical Theater, University of Las Vegas Nevada, Southern Utah State, Southern Oregon University, El Camino College, Summer Repertory Theater, and many others.

 Julie Simon